hmrc/penalties/README.md

 }
 ```
 Note:
+- _appealLevel_ is only present in the API submission when submitting to HIP.
+Submissions to IF will exclude _appealLevel_ from the request body.
-    Valid _appealLevel_ values are "01" or "02", but is not mandatory from downstream service.
+- Valid _appealLevel_ values are "01" or "02", but is not mandatory from downstream service.
-    If not present in downstream model it will be defaulted to "01" before model is processed by this service.
+- If not present in downstream model it will be defaulted to "01" before model is processed by this service.

 | Scenario                                         | Status |
 |--------------------------------------------------|--------|